loom21/loom21doc/README.md

 ![Saved sale order](https://raw.githubusercontent.com/loom21/loom21doc/main/images/sale-order-payments-light.gif)

-- Payments can be made using your local currency or Bitcoin.
+- Payments can be made via any of the configured payment processors — credit/debit card (Stripe), Bitcoin Lightning, or on-chain Bitcoin.
+See [Supported Payment Processors](#payment-links) for the full list.
 - You can also generate and share or print documents such as quotes, invoices, receipts, or pickup lists.

 ![Pay with bitcoin](https://raw.githubusercontent.com/loom21/loom21doc/main/images/pay-with-bitcoin-light.PNG)